sul-dlss/infrastructure-integration-test/README.md

 1. Connect to Stanford VPN (full-tunnel or split-tunnel)
 1. Ensure you have a valid, non-expired Kerberos ticket (use `klist` to verify, or run `kinit` to refresh)
-1. See the `Authentication Configuration` section below for instructions on setting up necessary credentials.
+1. See the `Authentication Configuration` section below to set up necessary credentials:
+- dor_services_app credentials
+- etd credentials

 ## Run Tests